- Economic growth means an increase in real GDP. Economic growth means there is an increase in national output and national income.

 more on labour productivity

 - Discovering new raw materials.
+For example, finding oil reserves will increase national output

 - Technological improvements to improve the productivity of capital and labour e.g. Microcomputers and the internet have both contributed to increased economic growth.
+In the future, economic growth may come from new technology such as Artificial intelligence (AI) which enables robots to take the place of human workers.

 Other factors affecting economic growth